'Every euro invested in nuclear power makes the climate crisis worse' | DW | 11.03.2021

 Basically, these countries behave just like countries in the West where the nuclear power plants were built two or three decades ago.
 That means there is no advanced planning in place and no coherent concept as to how their highly radioactive nuclear waste should be stored for eternity.

-Mycle Schneider is the initiator and lead author of the annual World Nuclear Industry Status Report (WNISR).
-The WNISR is an independent reference report on the development of the global nuclear power industry.
+Mycle Schneider is the initiator and lead author of the annual World Nuclear Industry Status Report, an independent reference report on the development of the global nuclear power industry.
 Schneider is an independent consultant to governments and international organizations around the world.
 In 1997 he was awarded the Alternative Nobel Prize (Right Livelihood Award).

 This interview was conducted by Gero Rueter and adapted into English by Ineke Mules.